takanori-azegami-jp/youtube-bird-docs/README-EN.md

 ### Management of Personal Information

-The developer ensures the following regarding the management of personal information within the extension.

-#### Ensuring Accuracy of Information

-The data entered by the user is always kept accurate.
+This extension does not collect personal information, therefore no personal information management occurs.

 #### Safety Management Measures

-To prevent leakage and loss of information, the extension does not send information to servers for purposes other than the intended use within the extension.
+The extension implements the following safety management measures:

+- No transmission of information to external servers
+- No data storage in browser local storage
+- Temporary display of YouTube comments only, without storage

 #### Provision of Personal Information to Third Parties

-The developer's extensions do not provide personal information provided by users to third parties without the user's consent.
-If third-party provision is to be conducted in the future, the information to be provided and the purpose of provision will be presented, and third-party provision will only be conducted with the user's consent.
+This extension does not collect personal information, therefore no third-party provision occurs.

 #### Contact Information

 For inquiries regarding the extension or the handling of personal information, please contact the following email address:

-Email address: t.azegami213@gmail.com
+Email address: <t.azegami213@gmail.com>

 ## Date of Enactment and Updates

-- Date of Enactment: 2025/1/12
+- Date of Enactment: 2025/10/26
-- Last Updated: 2025/4/15
+- Last Updated: 2025/10/26